Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%; both parameters have clear descriptions.
-The description adds no meaning beyond the schema, resulting in a baseline score of 3.
+Schema description coverage is 100%, with both parameters having descriptions and an example for operations.
+The description adds no additional meaning beyond the schema, meeting the baseline of 3.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.